intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * If the issue might be related to your computer hardware, mention what kind of system you use.
-If you for example have problems with your graphics card, mention its manufacturer, the card's model, and what chip is uses.
+If you for example have problems with your graphics card, mention its manufacturer, the card's model, and what chip it uses.
 If it's a laptop mention its name, but try to make sure it's meaningful.
 'Dell XPS 13' for example is not, because it might be the one from 2012; that one looks not that different from the one sold today, but apart from that the two have